 Yes!
 Collagen and elastin are good for your skin.
 They are both essential for your overall skin health and skin function.
 They protect the skin, allow it to stretch and snap back into place, and give it strength.
 As we discussed, food and supplements are the best ways to help improve your skin, prevent aging, and repair damage done by the loss of collagen and elastin.
 You also need a good skin care regimen to protect and take care of your skin.
 Regimens differ for each person because everyone's skin is different.
 A basic routine includes moisturizer, something hydrating like hyaluronic acid, an exfoliant to remove dead skin cells, and sunscreen.
+Taking hydrolyzed collagen daily has been shown in some cases to actually increase our natural hyaluronic acid production, resulting in better skin hydration.
+It has also been shown to help improve skin barrier function (by strengthening the epidermis) that can help skin recover from dehydration and damage more quickly.
 Sunscreen is the most important skin care product for anti-aging and protecting the skin against wrinkles, hyperpigmentation, and skin cancer.
 Sun exposure is dangerous for not just the skin on your face, but your body as well.
 To help improve elastin and collagen, you may want to try a prescription-strength retinoid.
 If your collagen levels decrease, you can also see the dermatologist and have some treatments done such as micro-needling and lasers to stimulate collagen production.
 Red LED light may also help for stimulating both collagen and elastin.

 What is the difference between collagen and elastin?